q-shift/backstage-playground/README.md

 ### First steps

-Before to run the backstage playground, it is needed to perform some first steps to be able to play the scenario without issues !
+Before to play with our QShift backstage, it is needed to perform some first steps to be able to execute the scenario without issues !

-First, log on to the ocp cluster and verify if the following operators have been installed:
+First, log on to the ocp cluster which has been provisioned for QShift and verify if the following operators have been well installed:

 - Red Hat OpenShift [GitOps](https://docs.openshift.com/gitops/1.11/understanding_openshift_gitops/about-redhat-openshift-gitops.html) (>=1.11)
 - Red Hat OpenShift [Pipelines](https://docs.openshift.com/pipelines/1.13/about/understanding-openshift-pipelines.html) (>= 1.13.1)